On Generalized Uncertainty Principle: Introduction

-Due to the uncertainty inequality, the coordinates and the corresponding momenta cannot be simultaneously specified after the quantization due to the uncertainty relation.
-Moreover, phase space as the total physical states space must be modified for the non-zero Planck constant.
-For a given quantum mechanical configuration, the Hilbert space of wave functions in quantum mechanics that is the space of states characterized by the principle of superposition of quantum mechanical states.
-Similarly, in view of the validity of the spacetime uncertainty relation, we may expect certain modifications of the notion of spacetime geometry.
+Due to the uncertainty inequality, the coordinates and the corresponding canonical momenta cannot both be simultaneously specified after the quantization.
+Moreover, the associated phase space as the total physical state space must be modified for the non-zero Planck constant.
+For a given quantum mechanical configuration, the Hilbert space of wave functions suggests that the space of states can be characterized by the principle of superposition of the corresponding quantum states.
+Similarly, from the viewpoint of the validity of spacetime uncertainty relation, we expect that certain modifications exist into the notion of spacetime geometry.
 Along this line of thought, the string theory can be taken as some sort of `quantum geometry'.
 However, at present, it is difficult to formulate this kind of ideas concretely.
-Before the modern duality perspective of the string theory \cite{EdwardWitten96},\cite{EdwardWitten97}, there have been several attempts to generalize local field theories based on similar ideas, it has been difficult to include the gravity in an appropriate framework of the quantum gauge theories.
-For example, let the spacetime coordinates be operators instead of ordinary $C$ numbers, then both the above coordinates and the associated momenta can be treated as operators in the quantum mechanics acting on certain Hilbert space.
-This idea in a certain limit has been seen recently in the context of string theory.
-With an appropriate assumption of background fields, it arises as an akin limit of the `noncommutative field theory'\cite{DouglasNekrasov},\cite{Yoneya},\cite{SeibergWitten}.
-However, these limits neglect the crucial extendedness of the strings along the longitudinal directions so we do not have todate notable new insight on the spacetime uncertainties characterized by the string length parameter $ l_s $.
+Before the modern duality perspective of the string theory \cite{EdwardWitten96},\cite{EdwardWitten97}, there have been several attempts to generalize the local field theories.
+Based on similar ideas, it has been difficult to include the gravity in an appropriate framework of the quantum gauge theories.
+For example, let the spacetime coordinates be operators instead of ordinary $C$ numbers, then both the above coordinates and the associated momenta can be treated as operators acting on certain Hilbert space.
+In the viewpoint of quantum mechanics, such an idea has been recently seen in the context of string theory.
+With an appropriate assumption of background fields, it arises as an akin limit of the `noncommutative field theory' \cite{DouglasNekrasov},\cite{Yoneya},\cite{SeibergWitten}.
+However, these limits neglect the crucial extendedness of the strings along the longitudinal directions.
+At this juncture, we do not have notably new insight on the spacetime uncertainties characterized by the string length parameter $ l_s $.
 In this concern, the microscopic perspective of noncommutative field theories and short distance geometries opens new research avenues for further investigations.